 - It’s safe to assume (some of the time).
 If your yard or patio is a perfect square, once you measure one side, it’s a safe bet that the other three sides are the same length.
 The same applies to rectangular spaces—you just need to measure two sides.
 However, this logic doesn’t apply to uniquely shaped yards or spaces with small nooks and crannies.

 Potential Uses for Each Type of Outdoor Space

-Once you know exactly how much room you have in the major outdoor areas around your home, you can quickly assess how much furniture will fit there, and what the ideal use for the space will be.
-For example, you can view any POLYWOOD outdoor furniture piece and use the listed measurements to draft up a sample plan for your deck, front porch, and garden.
+Once you know exactly how much room you have to play with, you can assess how much furniture will fit in a specific area and what the ideal use for the space will be.
+Here are some of the possible uses for your outdoor spaces.

-Creating relaxing environments for friends to gather around, swap stories, and share a drink is straightforward and carries a lasting appeal.
-Casual seating like deep seating options or Adirondack chairs coupled with a coffee table or a few side tables to place snacks and beverages on is all it takes to section off a designated conversation area on your balcony or by the fire pit.
+Create a relaxing space where friends can gather, swap stories, and reminisce about the good ol’ days.
+Casual seating like Adirondack chairs coupled with a few side tables for snacks and beverages is all it takes to section off a designated conversation area in your backyard.

 Combine deep seating sofas, chaises, and chairs and pop in a few functional end tables to fashion a multipurpose lounge space.
 Get lost in a new podcast, watch your grandkids play, or curl up for a cat nap—the options are endless.

 You can stretch out, soak up the sun, and keep an eye on your swimming kiddos from the comfort of a poolside Adirondack chair or chaise lounge.
 Just make sure you’re choosing all-weather furniture that can handle the splish-splash setting.

 Nestle a single bench or glider along a secluded garden path or underneath a weeping willow to create a serene retreat.
 This idyllic, private area will give you the space to unwind and admire nature.